mohitraipr/test_kotty_track/README.md

 `incoming_data` stores every addition with timestamp and user while `dispatched_data` tracks quantity sent out along with remarks.

+Create a `store_admin` role in the `roles` table to allow managing the list of goods.
+Users with this role can add new items (description, size and unit) from the Store Admin dashboard.
+Newly created items automatically appear in the store inventory pages.

 ## Operator Attendance Upload

 Operators can upload daily attendance JSON files.
 Create the following table to store calculated working hours and link each record to an employee: